-You are expected to finish a term project.
-The term project is a teamwork, which means you need to first form a team.
+You are expected to complete a term project, which will be done in groups.
 Each team includes about 4 students.
 In this project, you will apply the data mining techniques you learned in the class to solve real-world problems.
 The deliverable is a written report summarizing what you have done and what you have achieved.
 More details will be provided later.